Start, Apologia, Index of Diary entries

 This is a work of correspondences, which follows in the tradition of Carl Jung, Paul Kammerer, Colin Wilson and others who have kept coincidence records.

 Those that I deemed worthy of record I here present.

 To those which are supportable to any extent via evidence, I have added a

-In early 1988 I encountered many, with February 14 1988 providing the focus for no fewer than six.
+In early 1988 it seemed to me I was running into many, with February 14 1988 providing the focus for no fewer than six.

 Although I should very much have liked to list these examples individually, I felt that I could not, and therefore wrote them up as a Narrative. http://james-plasketts-coincidence-diary.blogspot.com.es/2006/03/part-two-narrative-epilogues-and.htmlhttp://james-plasketts-coincidence-diary.blogspot.com.es/2006/03/part-two-narrative-epilogues-and.html